esphome/esphome-docs/components/lvgl.rst

 | Roller      | Select                        |
 +-------------+-------------------------------+

 These are useful to perform :ref:`automations <automation>` triggered by actions performed at the screen.
-Check out the *See Also* section at the bottom of this document.
+Check out the :ref:`<lvgl-seealso>` section at the bottom of this document.

 Main Component
 --------------